 Group sets out the business’s approach to the management of the Group’s tax affairs within the context of the its wider strategy.
 The Group will continue expanding its services in its core markets of fostering, education and residential care for young people, whilst preserving its reputation for high quality and dependable provision.
 Our TaxStrategy is consistent with these objectives.

 The Tax Strategy is reviewed annually and approved by the Group Board.
-This current Tax Strategy relates to SSCP Spring Topco Limited and its subsidiaries for the period ended 31st August 2018.
+This current Tax Strategy relates to SSCP Spring Topco Limited and its subsidiaries as at August 2020.

 The Group takes a responsible, ethical and transparent approach to tax planning and management of tax affairs.